-The aim of the project is to develop a series of different courses covering aspects of historical and contemporary feminist debates.
-The first phase will be the creation of a ‘Certificate in Feminist Thought’ consisting of two modules – ‘Introduction to Feminism’ and ‘Re-reading the Second Wave.’
-At present we are taking general registrations for people who would be interested in taking the ‘Introduction’ course which will be running in March, May and October 2020.
+The Institute of Feminist Thought aims to deliver a series of different courses covering historical and contemporary feminist debates.
+The first phase involves the creation of a ‘Certificate in Feminist Thought’ consisting of two modules – ‘Introduction to Feminism’ and ‘Re-reading the Second Wave.’
+We are currently taking registrations for the ‘Introduction’ course which will be running in March, May and October 2020.

-The ‘Introduction’ course will consist of a series of online seminars with 8 to 9 participants.
-There will be some set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
+The ‘Introduction’ course consists of a series of online seminars with 8 to 9 participants.
+There is some set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
 Each participant will also get a 30-minute online introductory and closing session one-on-one with Jane, so we can get to know each other, and reflect on the course at the end.
-You will also be asked to keep a learning-journal as we go through the seminars.
+Testimonials from students who have already completed the ‘Introduction’ course are available here.

 ‘Introduction to Feminism’ – 6 Weeks

 Week 1: Introduction – History, Rights and Equality

 - Overview of the ‘waves’ theory of feminism, the historical emergence of the second-wave, the main strands of second-wave thought.